This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Every year between June and October thousands of humpback whales migrate up and down the east coast of Australia and the protected calm waters of Hervey Bay is a favourite transit stop for them as they rest and play.
 It’s a spectacular sight!

-31. Savannah Way Drive
+31. Drive the Savannah Way Drive

-Tropical North Queensland is full of surprises – it’s more than reefs, rainforests and beaches!
+Tropical North Queensland is full of surprises – it’s more than reefs, rainforests, and beaches!
 And with a daughter named Savannah this road trip has always been on our list.

-32. Drive 75 Mile Beach in a 4×4
+32. Drive 75 Mile Beach in a 4×4, Fraser Island

-Fraser Island stretches 123 kilometres long and 23 kilometres wide an is one of the best places to go in Queensland.
+Fraser Island stretches 123 kilometres long and 23 kilometres wide and is one of the best places to go in Queensland.
 It’s the largest sand island in the world and is a 4wdriving paradise.

-33. Lake Mackenzie, Fraser Island
+33. Swim in Lake Mackenzie, Fraser Island

 It’s crystal clear and glows iridescent blue and the white silica sand is powdery soft and just waiting for you to clean your jewellery and exfoliate your skin.
-Another notable feature is the heart shaped tree.
+Another notable feature is the heart-shaped tree.

 34. Swim at Champagne Pools, Fraser Island

 These pools provide a very popular swimming hole with the ocean crashing over the rocks into shallow sandy pools, with the foaming water being where the name Champagne Pools comes from.

-35. Australia Zoo, Sunshine Coast
+35. Watch a Croc Show at Australia Zoo, Sunshine Coast

 Built around the live croc show in the Crocoseum, you can also meet and learn about the who’s who of Aussie and African wildlife.

-36. Go 4×4 on Moreton Island
+36. Go 4×4 Driving on Moreton Island

 Moreton is like a mini Fraser Island, another sand island that’s excellent for 4×4 adventure driving, yet it’s easily accessible just off the coast of Brisbane.

-37. Sandboarding at Tangalooma, Moreton Island
+37. Go Sandboarding at Tangalooma, Moreton Island

 Whilst on Moreton Island, get amongst the sand dunes and zoom down on a sandboard reaching speeds of up to 40km per hour!

-38. Kayak the wrecks of Tangalooma, Moreton Island
+38. Kayak the Wrecks of Tangalooma, Moreton Island

 Explore and snorkel the stunning Tangalooma Shipwrecks on Moreton Island, and see the coral and fish surrounding the shipwreck in a unique “Transparent Kayak,” it’s like you’re floating on water!